Ekultek/WhatBreach/README.md

   -sH, --search-hunter  Search hunter.io with a provided email address and
                         query for all information, this will process all emails found as normal
-  -wL, --search-weleakinfo
-                        Search weleakinfo.com as well as HIBP for results

 misc opts:
   -dP, --download-pastes